Sudbrooke Walking Group – We walk on the first Saturday of every month. Everyone is welcome to join us.

 Last walk.

-Walkers should meet at the village hall at 9-30am and are advised to wear a waterproof coat and suitable footwear and bring a drink and a snack.
+Walkers should meet at the village hall at 9-30am and are advised to wear a waterproof coat, suitable footwear and bring a drink and a snack.

 Mike Halliday